-- 2.46 "Locking system" means a device ensuring that the adult seat and its parts are maintained in the position of use. - 2.47 "Seat bight" means the area close to the intersection of the surfaces of the vehicle seat cushion and the seat-back. - 2.48.
-"ISOFIX position" means a location which allows for the installation of: - either an universal ISOFIX Child Restraint System as defined in Regulation No. 44; - or a specific vehicle or a "built in" ISOFIX Child Restraint System as (b) defined in Regulation No. 44. - 2.49.
-"Type approval test", means a test to determine the extent to which a Child Restraint System type submitted for approval is capable of satisfying the requirements. - 2.50.
-"Production qualification test (qualification of production test)", means a test to determine whether the manufacturer is able to produce a Child Restraint System in conformity with the Child Restraint Systems submitted for type approval. - 2.51.
-"Routine testing" (or conformity of production testing), means the testing of a number of restraint systems selected from a single batch to verify the extent to which they satisfy the requirements. - "Shoulder strap positioner" means a device intended to maintain, during 2.52. normal transit conditions, the appropriate shoulder strap position on the child's torso by connecting the shoulder straps to one another,
+- 2.51 "Seat bight" means the area close to the intersection of the surfaces of the vehicle seat cushion and the seat-back. - 2.52 "ISOFIX position" means a location which allows for the installation of: - (a) either an universal ISOFIX Child Restraint System as defined in Regulation No. 44; - (b) or a "specific vehicle or a "built in" ISOFIX" Child Restraint System as defined in Regulation No. 44 or in this Regulation - (c) or O-Size Child Restraint System in specific ISOFIX seating positions specified by vehicle manufacturer according to Regulation 16. - 2.53.
+"Type approval test", means a test to determine the extent to which a Child Restraint System type submitted for approval is capable of satisfying the requirements. - 2.54 \\\\\\ "Production qualification test (qualification of production test)", means a test to determine whether the manufacturer is able to produce a Child Restraint System in conformity with the Child Restraint Systems submitted for type approval. - 2.55.
+"Routine testing" (or conformity of production testing), means the testing of a number of restraint systems selected from a single batch to verify the extent to which they satisfy the requirements. - 2.56 "Shoulder strap positioner" means a device intended to maintain, during normal transit conditions, the appropriate shoulder strap position on the child's torso by connecting the shoulder straps to one another.